scalar-labs/scalardl/docs/backup-restore.md

 We are planning to provide a more efficient scheme as future work.

 When restoring backups, make sure you use the backups that are created in the same pause period.
-You must stop the Scalar DL Ledger and Auditor services before starting the database backup restore and start the Scalar DL Ledger and Auditor services after the backup restore.
+You must stop the Scalar DL Ledger and Auditor services before restoring database backups and start the Scalar DL Ledger and Auditor services after restoring the backups.